granulegazer/demo-partition-exchange/README.md

 **Q: ORA-14098: index mismatch in ALTER TABLE EXCHANGE PARTITION**
 **A:** Don't create indexes on the staging table manually.
 The procedure uses `WITHOUT VALIDATION` which exchanges index segments automatically from the partitioned tables.

+**Q: ORA-14019: partition bound element must be one of: DATE, DATETIME, INTERVAL, NUMBER, or VARCHAR2**
+**A:** The table is not partitioned.
+The archival procedure now automatically validates this and throws a custom exception: `e_table_not_partitioned: The table is not partitioned.
+Partition exchange requires a partitioned table.`

 **Q: Why use a staging table instead of direct exchange?**
 **A:** Direct exchange would swap data between source and archive.
 The staging table acts as an intermediary to move data from source → archive while maintaining the source table structure.